-Electric Playground takes its name from Electchester Homes, a housing development opened from 1951 to 1954 through the efforts of Harry Van Arsdale (1903-1986), head of Local 3 of the Brotherhood of Electric Workers.
-The 38-building community was built in response to the housing shortage faced by city residents after World War II.
-Electchester homes rest on the former grounds of the 136-acre Pomonok Country Club, whose 300 members voted to disband in 1949.
+Electchester Homes is on the former grounds of the 136-acre Pomonok Country Club, whose 300 members voted to disband in 1949.
+The subsequent 38-building community was built in response to the housing shortage faced by city residents after World War II.
 The members of the union each contributed $100 towards the Electchester’s construction, with the union matching the amount raised.
-The Brotherhood of Electrical Workers also donated land on the grounds for the construction of P.S.
+The IBEW also donated land on the grounds for the construction of P.S.
 200 and Electric Playground.

 The kite with key, light bulbs, and eels that adorn the play equipment at Electric Playground are linked by the common theme of electricity.
-Electric eels (Electrophorus electrius) are able to produce high voltages in order to stun prey.
+Electric eels are able to produce high voltages in order to stun prey.
 The light bulb and kite with key symbolize two important achievements in the understanding of electricity.
-Humankind’s awareness of electricity began with the Greek philosopher Thales of Miletus, who was the first person to record his experiments with electricity.
-In the fifth century BC, Thales noted that amber could acquire the power to attract small objects.
-Three centuries later, another Greek thinker, Theophrastus, wrote that this power is common to other objects as well.
+Electric Playground also features a Franklinia tree, named in honor of Ben Franklin, a street lamp, and wire-shaped play equipment.